Sheerpower Logo

 When passing parameters to routines, often there is a pattern of coding:

-myamount = 45 myrate = 5.6 calculate_tax_due with amount myamount, rate myrate, returning due mydue private routine calculate_tax_due with amount, rate, returning due due = amount * rate end routine
+myamount = 45 myrate = 5.6 calculate_tax_due with amount=myamount, tax_rate=myrate, returning due mydue private routine calculate_tax_due with amount, tax_rate, returning due due = amount * tax_rate end routine

-amount = 45 rate = 5.6 calculate_tax_due with amount amount, rate rate, returning due due
+amount = 45 tax_rate = 5.6 calculate_tax_due with amount amount, tax_rate tax_rate, returning due due

-The examples produce equivalent results where the last example is the simplest.
+These examples all produce equivalent results where the last example is the simplest.

 Hide Description